- Access control

-No company can afford to leave its most valuable assets, such as inventory and customer data on office computers, unprotected.
+No company can afford to leave its most valuable assets unprotected, such as inventory or customer data on office computers.
 Burglar alarm systems are the only way to protect and secure a property from intruders.
 Therefore, getting the right system should be a priority for every business.

 But the security market is extensive: Burglary detection systems are available for domestic, commercial, and industrial buildings of any kind and size.
 They can be as simple or complex as required, with plenty of additional accessories to add.
-Business owners need to ask the right questions to avoid spending too much money on intrusion detection equipment and ongoing monitoring.
+Business owners must ask the right questions to avoid spending too much on intrusion detection equipment and ongoing monitoring.

 The different types of intrusion detection systems